Checklist

 Canada Training Credit

-If you were at least 26 and less than 66 years old at the end of 2022 and you have a Canada training credit limit for 2022 on your latest notice of assessment or reassessment for 2021, you may be eligible to claim this refundable tax credit for up to half of your eligible tuition and other fees paid to an eligible educational institution in Canada for courses you took in 2022, or fees you paid to certain bodies for an occupational, trade or professional examination taken in 2022.
+If you were at least 26 and less than 66 years old at the end of 2023 and you have a Canada training credit limit for 2023 on your latest notice of assessment or reassessment for 2022, you may be eligible to claim this refundable tax credit for up to half of your eligible tuition and other fees paid to an eligible educational institution in Canada for courses you took in 2023, or fees you paid to certain bodies for an occupational, trade or professional examination taken in 2023.

-RRSP /Home Buyers Plan/Life Learning Plan
+RRSP/Home Buyers Plan/Life Learning Plan

 Contribution slip(s).
 If you don’t know your limit, call Tax Information Phone Service (TIPS) or login to CRA My Account for Individuals to obtain this information.

-Tips: Did you know CRA has increased the HBP for first time home buyers from $25,000 to $35,000?
+Tips: Did you know the CRA HBP for first time home buyers limit is $35,000?

-Can’t access or don’t remember your limit?
+Tips: Can’t access or don’t remember your limit?
 Don’t worry we can access all your RRSP details directly from CRA on your behalf.

 Alimony/Support Payments